 Under federal law, a permissive leave entitlement includes:

-- The birth of a son or daughter of the employee in order to care for the son or daughter
+- The birth of a son or daughter of the employee

 - The placement of a son or daughter with the employee for adoption or foster care

 - The care of a spouse, child or parent of the employee if that individual has a serious health condition